Can Gums Grow Back After Brushing Too Hard

 6. Sesame seed oil

 Oil pulling is an ancient natural technique of detoxing.
 Put 1-2 Tablespoon of sesame seed oil in your mouth and swish it around for 10-15 minutes before spitting it out.
 Although oil pulling is utilized to treat several health problems, enhancement in dental health is among the earliest results.
 However, it does take a little bit of getting used to.
-Be sure not to oil pull on an empty stomach.
+Be sure not to oil pull on an empty stomach.7.
+Coconut oil

 The lauric acid and medium chain triglycerides (MCTs) in coconut oil have antimicrobial and anti-inflammatory residential or commercial properties.
-Massaging the gums with a pinch of fine sea salt mixed with a little bit of virgin coconut oil can reduce inflammation.
+Massaging the gums with a pinch of fine sea salt mixed with a little bit of virgin coconut oil can reduce inflammation.Although oil pulling is generally carried out with sesame seed oil, you can attempt coconut oil also.
+It is lighter and has a more enjoyable taste.
+Melt 1-2 Tablespoon oil in a ladle and use.

 8. Lemon oil

 Lemongrass has anti-fungal and antiseptic properties that avoid the growth of particular sort of yeast and bacteria frequently discovered in the mouth.
 It has an anti-inflammatory, astringent action on the gums too.
 Boil 2-3 stems in water to make a pleasantly lemony mouth gargle or use ten drops of the vital oil in a cup of warm water.
-Regular use relieves inflammation and brings back the regular, healthy texture of gums.
+Regular use relieves inflammation and brings back the regular, healthy texture of gums.11.
+Vitamin C

-Fresh vegetables and fruits are rich in Vitamin C, especially dark leafy greens, bell peppers, broccoli, tomatoes kiwifruit, berries and citrus fruits.
+A deficiency in Vitamin C can trigger gum swelling and bleeding.
+Supplementation normally shows dramatic improvement.
+Vitamins are ideally obtained from food since they are better used by the body in their natural types rather than their artificial versions.Fresh vegetables and fruits are rich in Vitamin C, especially dark leafy greens, bell peppers, broccoli, tomatoes kiwifruit, berries and citrus fruits.
 However, a considerable percentage of the vitamin C is lost throughout storage, juicing and cooking.
 To prevent this, source fresh fruit and vegetables in your area whenever possible, and consume them raw.
 Drink green smoothies and fruit juices instantly after preparation.